Quick Summary

 These steps involved creating and organizing various HTTP requests to test different API endpoints in Postman.
 Now, send each request and verify the responses.
 Ensure the status codes and response data are as expected.

 With this, you can manually test your API endpoints and validate their functionality.
-If you lack expertise in testing, you can contact professional QA and testing services to ensure functionality and security.
+If you lack expertise in testing, you can contact professional QA testing services to ensure functionality and security.

 Method 2: Using PHPUnit for Automated Testing